christopherwhull/aircraft-dashboard/AIRCRAFT_TRACKER.md

 ## License

-Part of the Aircraft Dashboard for PiAware project.
+Part of the AirSquawk for PiAware project.